fbpx

 Before you apply for any show, I recommend finding out as much as you can about it.
 If a particular physical or problem-solving skill is required, try to practise this as much as possible.
 And if it requires specialist knowledge, bury your head in some relevant books, and then get a friend (or partner) to test your knowledge.

+It’s also a good idea to practise your public-speaking skills, especially if this is something that doesn’t come naturally to you.
 Get a friend to assume the role of the show’s host and ask you some likely questions.
 This will help prepare you for the show itself, and may also assist you with the auditioning process (see below).

 Auditioning

 To be accepted as a contestant, you will usually need to go through some sort of audition.
 These are run by specialist companies who recruit contestants for the shows.
+They will assess such things as your personality and appearance, your general knowledge, and how well you communicate.
+They may also check your ability to cope in stressful circumstances.

 • One time at a quiz show audition I was completing a pen-and-paper test in the company of five other applicants.
 Suddenly an alarm went off.
 We all looked at one another, unsure what was happening.
 The researcher then returned and assured us there was nothing to worry about.
-She revealed later that this was a standard test they used to ensure that potential contestants didn’t crumble under pressure!
+She revealed later that this was a standard test they used to ensure that potential contestants didn’t panic under pressure!

 As mentioned above, if you’re auditioning for a quiz show you may be asked some questions to check your general knowledge.
 If you find them all easy, it may nevertheless be a good strategy to deliberately get one or two wrong.
+As our American friends say, nobody likes a smartass!
+And the companies like to recruit contestants with all levels of knowledge and skill, so the watching audience can relate to them as ‘ordinary people’.

 One other tip for aspiring quiz show contestants is to try to stand out from everyone else.
 The researchers are looking for people who will come across on TV as outgoing and interesting rather than dull and anonymous.